 Potential benefits to communities include increased tax base, new employment opportunities, educational opportunities for the public, preservation of rural way of life and economic development that can't be outsourced to other countries.

+With any business, there are also risks and challenges.
 The following resources may help you determine whether agritourism is right for you:

 - 2016 SWREC Horticulture Field Day Presentation